26 Secrets Personal Organizers Would Never Tell You for Free

 People who think they’re disorganized always run out and start buying baskets, containers, and hooks.
 You come home and try to use them, and they’re not the right type or size, because you didn’t sort through your stuff first.
 That’s just backward.
 All those new containers just end up adding to your clutter.
 Here are some creative uses of space under the stairs that can help you.

 The number one problem for all my clients: too much paper

 The whole idea of a paperless society is a complete myth.
 People are seriously scared to get rid of it.
 Remember, 80 percent of the paper you get you don’t need to keep.
 So it’s imperative to keep weeding out every single day, whether that’s magazines, catalogs, mail, receipts, or anything else.

 Are you holding on to a big piece of the past?

 If you’re keeping something that doesn’t fit in your home for sentimental reasons—say, Aunt Jenny’s blue recliner or Grandma’s chandelier—recognize it’s the memory you cherish, not the item.
 Then take a picture of it and give it away to someone who actually has space for it who will love it.
 That said, if you really love that paperweight collection, grandma’s old photographs, or that heirloom quilt, why are you letting them get ruined, moldy, or eaten by moths in cardboard boxes in the attic?
 Honor your favorite keepsakes by getting them out and displaying them.
-Don’t miss these other 43 useless things you’ll never miss after getting rid of them and these are 30 things you can throw away now.
+These are 30 things you can throw away now.

 Sure, you could sell that item on eBay…